-As your business or organization changes, you need to modify your database outlines to reflect these changes.
-If you make a minor change to a database outline, such as changing a member name, the multidimensional database might need to be recalculated or restructured.
-If you make a more significant change, such as changing a member formula, your database must be recalculated.
-If you make a change that affects how your data is stored, you must restructure your database.
+- If you make a minor change to a database outline, such as changing a member name, the multidimensional database might need to be recalculated or restructured. - If you change a member formula, your database must be recalculated. - If you make a change that affects how your data is stored, you must restructure your database.
+When you restructure a database, the DB2 views might get rebuilt, and you need to recalculate the database and rebind any user applications that previously were bound to any DB2 tables or views.

-Table 10 shows operations that affect data values and table structures during restructuring.
+Table 12 shows operations that affect data values and table structures during restructuring.
 The first column identifies an action that you perform.
-The second column describes what DB2 OLAP Server does to the fact table for the database, and the third column describes what DB2 OLAP Server does to the key table for the database.
+The second column describes the impact to the fact table for the database, and the third column describes the impact to the key table for the database.